Criticism of the Walt Disney Company: Overcrowding problems

-Just before the grand opening, the park was criticized for underestimating the daily capacity limit.
+Just before the grand opening, the park was criticized for overestimating the daily capacity limit.
 The problem became apparent on the charity preview day on September 4, 2005, when 30,000 locals visited the park.
 This event turned out to be a disaster, because there were too many guests for the park to accommodate.
 Wait times at fast food outlets were at least 45 minutes in length, and wait times at rides were two hours in length.

-Although the community, and the park's biggest shareholder, the Hong Kong government, put pressure on the park to lower the capacity, the park insisted on keeping the limit and only agreed to relieve the capacity problem by extending the opening time by one hour or introducing more discounts during weekdays.
-However, the park said that local visitors tend to stay in the park for about nine hours per visit, implying that the mentioned practices would do little to solve the problem.

 During the Chinese New Year 2006, many visitors arrived at the park in the morning bearing valid tickets but were refused entry, because the park was already at capacity.
 Disgruntled visitors attempted to force their way into the park or gain access by climbing over the barrier gates.
 Disneyland management was forced to revise their ticketing policy and designated future periods close to Chinese public holidays as 'special days' during which admission would only be allowed through a date-specific ticket.